 And God called the dry land Earth; and the gathering together of the waters called He Seas: and God saw that it was good.

 - One of the deities of the ancient world was Yam, a name equivalent to the Hebrew word for seas.
 The verse before us stands in sharp contrast with such a myth as it credits the one, true God as Creator of the seas.
 The seas are simply inanimate water, neither sentient nor divine.

 And God said, Let the earth bring forth grass, the herb yielding seed, and the fruit tree yielding fruit after his kind, whose seed is in itself, upon the earth: and it was so.
-And the earth brought forth grass, and herb yielding seed after his kind, and the tree yielding fruit, whose seed was in itself, after his kind.

 - Various kinds of plant life appear.
 This continues the preparation of the earth for human habitation, for now there is renewable sustenance of the earth necessary for survival of humans and animals.